 Seek to understand and meet member needs and expectations

 We regularly attend industry events to meet with members, prospective members, intermediaries and other dental industry participants, to ensure that we have a clear and up to date understanding of the needs of these important stakeholders.
-Understandably, as a result of the pandemic, our ability to attend any in person events during the year was curtailed.
-Nonetheless, these events remain the cornerstone of our approach to ensure that we understand the needs and expectations of our members and we look forward to attending once more when it is safe to do so.

 Many of our directors have held senior positions within the profession and have been involved in the training and education of dental professionals.
 This gives our key decision makers a unique opportunity to look at the needs of our core market from the top down and from the bottom up.

-All directors are members of the society.
+All directors are members of the Society.
 This also gives our board a direct connection with our plans and services, and deeper insight into the needs and expectations of other members.

 Our products, their suitability, and relevance to our target market are also discussed regularly as part of the board’s discussions regarding strategy.